jakubMitura14/Azure-Medicine-Data-Engineering/README.md

 ### outputData from copy data activity

-In order to  parse corretly the data that we have we formatted the output datasets (output from copy data activity)
+In order to  parse corretly the data we formatted the output datasets (output from copy data activity)

 ![image](https://user-images.githubusercontent.com/53857487/115965234-7d09c800-a528-11eb-9adb-10d464dccbe6.png)

-The effect of this operation is to put into linked blob storage the proper files
+The effect of this operation is to put proper files into linked blob storage.

 ![image](https://user-images.githubusercontent.com/53857487/115965356-251f9100-a529-11eb-9ebb-c281c879fb7a.png)

 ##  Databricks blob integration

-Now we nheed to connect the Databricks into our blob storage the access to the azure keyvoult was already established hence we will use it here
+Now we nheed to connect the Databricks into blob storage.
+The access to the azure key vault was already established hence we will use it here
-First we need to define all necessary constance
+First we need to define all necessary constants.
 ```
 val containerName = "mainblob"
 val storageAccountName = "vascpathstorage"